Hassan-Ibrahim-1/zigglgen/README.md

 SPDX-License-Identifier: MIT
 -->
 ### About the fork
-This fork adds a check after every GL function call to see if an error has occurred.
+This fork adds an optional check after every GL function call to see if an error has occurred.
 That's about it.

 # zigglgen